hemeac/kiwiTechTree/README.md

 ## Duna Direct 1.10.1
 Shuffled the tech nodes and cost rebalanced.
 Nerfed the ISP of engines.
 Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.
 If Engine Ignitor is installed, adds custom configs. **Has Built-in Kerbalism Support.**

+## Engine Ignitor Reignited 1.3.6.2
+If installed, several mods have custom ignitor configs, see individual mods for details.

 ## Extraplanetary Launchpads 6.8.2
 Shuffled the tech nodes and some cost balancing as some parts were missing entry costs.
 I am not very familiar with the mod, so locations were set without much balancing and yet unsure how much I will use this mod.
 No upgrades were applied to containers.